bioinfo-chru-strasbourg/STARK/docs/md/USER-GUIDE.en.0.9.18.md

 - External assemblies are possible, in particular for the areas of raw data and results and archiving data which will increase as the activity progresses.

-#Quick start
+# Quick start

-In order to facilitate its deployment, the STARK environment is available in Docker, containing the tools (binaries) and an automatic installation of the databases necessary for its operation.
+In order to facilitate deployment, STARK environment is available in Docker, containing required tools (binaries) and an automatic installation of mandatory databases.

-The scripts allowing to build the STARK environment as well as a more detailed description of the installation and the configuration are available on the GitLab of the BioInfoDiag association.
+The scripts allowing to build the STARK environment as well as a more detailed description of the installation and the configuration are available on GitHub (https://github.com/bioinfo-chru-strasbourg/STARK).
 The STARK environment consists of a main structure (STARK-Core) and a set of additional modules (STARK-Modules).
 A STARK module is a set of Docker services.

 Some tools are licensed (eg GATK, ANNOVAR).